edjrodriguez/The-Lists/README.md

     * Ability for users to view, store, or delete the data displayed in the application

 ## Local Set-Up Instructions
-* clone down the repo by running `git clone git@github.com:edjrodriguez/The-Lists.git` in the terminal//////////
+* clone down the repo by running `git clone git@github.com:edjrodriguez/The-Lists.git` in the terminal
 * run `npm install` in the terminal
 * run `npm start` in the terminal